ulfschneider/ulf.website/content/posts/2024-08-24-bartape-wrapping.md

 </figure>

 > [!Note]Side note
-> Recently I started liking the [Fizik Vento Solocush Tacky](https://www.fizik.com/eu_en/vento-solocush-tacky.html) bartape.
+> Recently I started to like the [Fizik Vento Solocush Tacky](https://www.fizik.com/eu_en/vento-solocush-tacky.html) bartape.
 It´s very good to wrap, has a soft, tacky, and light cushioned feel, and the bar end plugs stay firm in place.
 Fizik is saying it´s 2.7 mm thick, but it feels thinner, which is good in my opinion.